JerrymiahPM/Giveaways/README.md

 # Giveaways
 A Giveaway Bot For Discord Servers.
+Please view the wiki.